molikto/ChihuahuaLang/LANGUAGE_DESIGN.md

 * goal
     * give the user freedom to do something when they know that what they are doing
     * give the user the static expressiveness when they want to ensure something
+    * good code should read as novel (good math books should read like a novel)

 * be reasonable
     * proof checkers